Year 4 Curriculum Overview

 The Circle Of Life

-Using photographic evidence, children will identify the similarities and differences which exist between African villages and cities.
+Using photographic evidence, children will identify the similarities and differences which exist between African villages and cities compared to the UK.
 They will then imagine how this will affect how people live in these areas.
-The children will be given the opportunity to sample staple African foods such as couscous, rice, yam and mango.

 The Explosive Planet

 This topic involves studying the processes which cause extreme natural disasters and has an explosive start!
 The children begin by looking at what happens when volcanoes erupt and create and explode their own model volcanoes in class.
-They then look at the different beliefs which exist, regarding how the Earth was created and then compare this to the scientific ‘Big Bang’ theory.
-They examine the geological structure of the Earth i.e. the core, mantle and crust and see how convection currents in the mantle, due to a movement of heat from the core, cause the formation of volcanoes.
+They examine the geological structure of the Earth i.e. the core, mantle and crust and see how movement in the mantle, due to a movement of heat from the core, cause the formation of volcanoes.
+Children look into the disaster of Pompeii and how the events of an eruption wiped out an entire village.

 Food Glorious Food